 - We focus on substance and success.
 We identify and implement our most effective advocacy methods, which often requires letting go of some assumptions, being flexible, and listening more to others.

 - We stay true to our PFLAG values.
 PFLAG is love, hope, and understanding.
-To this end, we promote respectful dialogue, we tell our stories to open hearts and minds, and we remain a proud people who model LGBTQ equality through the dignity of our words and actions.
+To this end, we promote respectful dialogue, tell our stories to open hearts and minds, model LGBTQ equality through the dignity of our words and actions.

-If you have not advocated for PFLAG before or want to learn about the process, we encourage you consult Advocacy 101, a page of the PFLAG National website that includes these materials:
+If you have not advocated for PFLAG before or want to learn more, consult PFLAG National’s Advocacy 101, which includes:

 - One Voice Can Change The World: The PFLAG National Policy Guide and Advocacy Toolkit